Folate, a crucial B vitamin, is essential for cell division, DNA synthesis, and the formation of red blood cells

 How Much Does a Folate Test Cost?

-The cost of a folate test varies based on factors like geographical location and healthcare provider.
 In the United States, it typically ranges from $20 to $100, but prices may vary.
 Insurance coverage can also affect the out-of-pocket cost for patients, with some plans partially or fully covering the test.

 Can You Test Folate Levels and Methylation Together?